Service-Design-Studio/1d-final-project-summer-2024-sds-2024-team-08/README.md

 rails s
 ```

-(Optional) If develop Rails locally with Postgres database in cloud, download cloud SQL proxy to allow Rails to connect to the cloud db.
+(Optional) If you are developing Rails locally with Postgres database in cloud, download cloud SQL proxy to allow Rails to connect to the cloud db.
 Follow this guide [here](https://cloud.google.com/sql/docs/mysql/sql-proxy).
 Run the cloud sql proxy in another terminal at the same time as ```rails s```

+## Python Server

 It would be advisable to use a [virtual environment](https://docs.python.org/3/library/venv.html) for the packages required in the Python server to prevent messing up system packages and versions.